salyu9/Untitled.ConfigDataBuilder/README.md

 Enums in the assembly will be auto imported and become available in config data.

 Below is a custom type `MyColor` example.
-With `MyColor` registered to config builder, you can use HTML color codes in your data cell and treat them as instances of `MyColor` in your code.
-In sheet data, the type name can be full name `MyCodeNamespace.MyColor` or short name `MyColor` if there's no conflicts.
+With `MyColor` registered to config builder, you can use color names in your data cell and treat them as instances of `MyColor` in your code.
+In sheet data, the type name can be full name `MyCodeNamespace.MyColor` or short name `MyColor` if there's no conflicts, or aliases specified in `ConfigValueConverter` attribute (`my-color`).

 ```csharp
 using System;